 MOUNT JOY, Pa. — Jeff Graybill disappeared into a cornfield with some stakes and a measuring line.

-He came back with a handful of stout, healthy-looking ears, and starting husking.
+He came back with a handful of stout, healthy-looking ears, and started husking.

 With the bright yellow kernels exposed, Graybill set to counting — the number of rows around the cob, the number of kernels in a row.